-Juventus has been a force to be reckoned with for the last seasons of Serie A, and has won the last six seasons.
-And there aren’t really anything that points to that anything will change for the 2018/19 season.
-If we look at the winning odds at the betting companies, Juventus is one of the favorites to win!
+Juventus has been a force to be reckoned with for the last seasons of Serie A, and has won the last eight seasons.
+And there aren’t really anything that points to that anything will change for the 2019/20 season.
+If we look at the winning odds at the betting companies, Juventus is a clear favourite to claim the title once again!

 How to follow Serie A